chuma-beep/Text-shadow-on-mouse/README.md

 # Text-shadow-on-mouse
-# as you hover the shadows dance around.
+as you hover the shadows will dance around. the